-There is no tax on capital as such.
+All profitable activities within the jurisdiction of a specific local government or Municipality must apply for an operation permit or municipal license.
+However, there is no general business license required if services are provided by individuals without a physical venue, notwithstanding the obligation to be registered before the Tax Authority.
 At a local or municipal level, corporations with lucrative activities are subject to a mandatory operating license (patente) tax associated with local profits or certain payment categories previously determined by the corresponding municipality.